Pet Age Calculator

 Cat15 human years24 human years+4 years per year

-Physical and mental prime.
-Their personality is now defined.
-This is the golden moment to enjoy intense physical activities and maintain their ideal weight to prevent future diseases.
+This is the peak of physical and mental form for most pets.
+Their personality is now defined, and they are usually at their most active.
+This is the golden moment to enjoy intense physical activities and maintain an ideal body weight to prevent future diseases.
+Consistent exercise and a balanced diet are the pillars of health during these years, helping to build strong immune systems and resilient bodies.

 Bibliographic References